webcomponents/polyfills/README.md

 node inside a shadowRoot adds or removes a `<slot>` element.
 In this case, the shadowRoot will not render correctly.
 To workaround this, call `ShadyDOM.patch(node)` prior to setting `textContent` or `innerHTML`.

+For additional information about Web Component polyfills, including browser compatibility, please see [the webcomponentsjs repository](https://github.com/webcomponents/webcomponentsjs).